rebma-io/brother-label-templates/README.md

 Editor](https://www.brother-usa.com/ptouch/ptouch-label-editor-software)
 potentially useful.
 The following categories are included:

+* [General inventory](inventory/) - Just general inventory labels, not
+  for any specific system.
 * [Aidetek](aidetek/) - For the SMD storage containers that I use, both regular and ESD protecting.
 * [Bosch-Sortimo](bosch-sortimo/) - This is for the Sortimo-compatible